Homelessness can be solved. We have strategies proven to work – we simply need to scale these solutions to meet the level of need in our community.

-- We have invested more than $40 million in acquisition and pre-development funding for 20 Supportive / ELI housing developments with 1,964 new units.
+- We have invested $50 million in acquisition and pre-development funding for 30 Supportive / ELI housing developments with 2,600 new units.

-- We provided the City of San Jose with a three-year $540,000 grant to fund a dedicated city planner position, expediting applications by more than 20%, and shaving off an average of 2 months off the production of new ELI and Supportive Housing developments in San Jose.
+- We provided the City of San Jose with a three-year $540,000 grant to fund a dedicated city planner position, shaving off an average of 2 months off the production of new ELI and Supportive Housing developments in San Jose.

-- With the support of more than a dozen public and private partners, we have invested $23 million to create and expand the Santa Clara County Homelessness Prevention System, which provides temporary financial assistance, legal support and other services to families and individuals at imminent risk of homelessness
+- With the support of more than a dozen public and private partners, we have invested $33 million to create and expand the Santa Clara County Homelessness Prevention System, which provides temporary financial assistance, legal support and other services to families and individuals at imminent risk of homelessness.

 - We provided JobTrain, a Bay Area non-profit specializing in employment services, with $1.2 million in funding to serve as the lead organization of a collaborative, multi-agency effort to develop and implement Destination: Work – a living-wage employment assistance system for supportive housing residents in Santa Clara County.